El2ra2/ArUco-tag-image-detection-using-ROS2-and-Gazebo-in-a-mobile-robot/README.md

 Simulated a camera-equipped mobile robot in Gazebo and detected ArUco markers in the environment using a ROS2.

 ## Pre-requisites:
 This project is done in ROS2 Jazzy and Gazebo Harmonic, changes might need to be made for previous versions.
 Additionally, xterm needs to be installed (using: sudo apt install xterm) to control the robot using keyboard inputs.
+Make sure colcon is installed (command: sudo apt install python3-colcon-common-extensions)

 ## How to run:
 -After downloading the files, run (command: colcon build) inside the directory 'open_robot'.